ytbryan/chart/README.md

 Chart is my solution to quickly add Javascript/HTML chart into rails.
 You can write coffeescript/javascript to further interact with the rendered chart.
 Chart is inspired by another awesome gem `chartkick`

+The limitation of chart is  that it generates in-line javascript and it does not aim to be a 100% wrapper for all chart.

+Chart works with Sprockets and your asset pipeline.

 Several flavours to choose from.

 ChartJS (MIT)